At a Glance

 - TB Test Results (must be dated within 3 months of submission date)

-- Government Issued ID (legible copy)
+- VALID Government Issued ID (legible copy)

-Volunteers shall not provide regular instruction or educational training to students enrolled in the district.
-Volunteers may undertake activities in support and at the direction of the district staff, provided that such activities do not conflict with the requirements of this policy or the additional procedures established by the school within the district on whose behalf volunteers provide services.
+Role of volunteers: to assist, but not replace or assume the responsibilities or authority of district staff.
+Volunteers shall not provide regular instruction or educational training to students.
+Volunteers may undertake activities in support and at the direction of district staff, provided such activities do not conflict with policy requirements or district procedures.

 - Volunteers will be required to submit to Raptor ID scans upon entering school buildings.

-Certifications Required To Serve As Volunteer:
+Certifications Required To Serve As Volunteer

-The District is willing to accommodate Volunteers with disabilities and/or special needs.
+The District is willing to accommodate volunteers with disabilities and/or special needs.
 Volunteers requiring accommodations should contact the relevant building principal.

 #J-18808-Ljbffr